frontend/toolbox/assets/components/doc/components.md

 </div>
 ````

-and the button will use the active class.
+and the button will now have the active class.